glethuillier/get_xpub_balances/README.md

 ![XPUB](./logo.png)

-From an xpub, get the balances of Bitcoin legacy, native SegWit, and SegWit accounts (by account+index or by active status).
+From an xpub, get the balances of Bitcoin legacy, native SegWit, and SegWit accounts.

 ## Features